 Two full days of free time for a range of adrenaline activities or a possible visit to nearby Banos.

 Set in the hillside of the Tungurahua volcano is the exquisite town of Banos.
 Tungurahua may be the biggest volcano in Ecuador, but it is also one of the most popular to climb.
 This creates hiking opportunities and if you explore you will discover the thermal baths and gorgeous waterfalls.
 Banos is also the perfect place if you want exciting bike rides when the unknown always lies ahead.
 Pitch black tunnels, sheer drops - it is a place for the bold, it is a place for the daring and most importantly, it is a place that will bring out the adrenaline seeker in us all!

-Today is a driving day to Coca (Puerto Francisco de Orellana).
+Today is a drive day to Coca (Puerto Francisco de Orellana).
 This is the base for our Amazon Jungle Expedition.
 Overnight in a simple hotel.

 Coca is the more commonly known name for Puerto Francisco de Orellana, which is also the capital of the province of Orellana in the 'oriente' or the Est of Ecuador deep in the jungle.
 The city is located at the confluence of the Napo River and the Coca River which gives the nickname to the city.